SofiaReis/django-cms/ESOF-docs/Software Architecture/Architecture.md

 **NOTE:** We opt to just represent the packages and their connections in some sections because they had to much functions what turned the class extensive.

 ##3.2.
 Implementation View

+The **implementation view** represents the organization of the system components.
+It can be divide in several diagrams, and each one it's used to model parts of the system like documents, executables and libraries and to show their dependencies.
+The main function of this type of diagram is to visualize the system components and their organization and relationships.

 ##3.3.
 Process View